 By Kelly Henderson

 Unfortunately, as much as I love going to the theatre, my budget doesn’t allow for top price tickets.
 It’s not all bad news though, I have managed to find a way of going to the theatre for free (or very cheap)!
 Have a read of these 8 tips and start enjoying musicals, comedies and other live performances for a fraction of the price.
 If you want more suggestions then have a look at our post Cheap Theatre in London as well as Places to See Live Theatre for Free in London.

 #1 My Box Office

-My Box Office is a seat filling service that is completely free to join.
+My Box Office is a seat filling service and the membership annual fee is £15.
 There are tickets available for a wide range of shows including opera, dance, comedy and sports.
 When you register you will be asked to select which genres interest you the most; you will be notified when these tickets are available.

 Tickets are generally free (or highly discounted) – you will just need to pay a small administration fee.
 I have registered with the site and can see that these fees are only about £2-£3.
 Tickets are this cheap as they are for press nights, special screenings and previews.
 Once you book a ticket you must attend.
 Other conditions are that you be discrete, enthusiastic and go to as many shows as possible.